 The biggest of these is Charo Lake which is a great place to see dolphins and one of the best places to fish for piranha.
 Other lakes include Cunshico Lake, Tabano Lake, Tapaje Lake, and Palmichal Lake.
 These lakes are accessible from the Tahuayo Lodge, a top rated tourist lodge voted as the best Amazon lodge in the Iquitos region.
 Other lakes accessible from the Tahuayo River Amazon Research Center, about an hour by boat south of the Tahuayo Lodge, are the Bufeo Lake and Yarina Lake.
 We will mention both of these fantastic lodges a little further down the page.

 The Tamshiyacu River is another of the Amazon’s tributaries located around 5 km south of the Tamshiyacu village.
-This river extends west to east and runs at the northern perimeter of the Tamshiyacu Tahuayo Reserve.
-The Tahuayo River then runs from north to south at the eastern perimeter of this fantastic reserve.
+The Tamshiyacu River is at the northern perimeter of the Tamshiyacu Tahuayo Reserve.
+The Tahuayo River is then at the reserve’s eastern edge.
 Protecting many different animals, including the rare red uakari mentioned above, this is a great area of the Amazon Rainforest to explore to see some iconic wildlife.
 Home to around 600 species of birds, this is also a bird watcher’s paradise as you can see more species in this section of rainforest than in both the USA and Canada combined.

 The reserve protects several different monkeys, colorful and interesting birds, jaguar, puma, tapir, a variety of reptiles, including black caiman and anaconda, and many different frogs, including the colorful poison dart frogs.